Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-\subsection{Forecasting-based models}
+\subsection{Forecasting-Based Models}

 The forecasting-based approach uses a learned model to predict a point or subsequence based on a point or a recent window.
-In order to determine how anomalous the incoming values are, the predicted values are compared to their actual values.
-Their deviations from actual values are considered as anomalous values.
+In order to determine how anomalous the incoming values are, the predicted values are compared to their actual values and their deviations are considered as anomalous values.
 Most forecasting methods use a sliding window to forecast one point at a time.
-In order to identify abnormal behaviour, they use a predictor to model normal behaviour.
 This is especially helpful in real-world anomaly detection situations where normal behaviour is in abundance, but anomalous behaviour is rare.

 It is worth mentioning that some previous works such as \citep{ma2003online} use prediction error as a \textit{novelty} quantification rather than an anomaly score.
 In the following subsections, different forecasting-based architectures are explained.